CS4224-Claps/project/release/cockroachdb/README.md

   -x              flag to print xact summary stats
 ```

- To get all the statistics with respect to cassandra: `python performance/main.py -d ./logs -m cassandra`
+ To get all the statistics with respect to cockroach: `python performance/main.py -d ./logs -m cockroach`